 I’m afraid the Pekingese breed is not on this list.
 You can expect a lot of shedding from your Peke.

 Pekingese Dog Shedding

 So regardless of the coat length and color, you can expect this breed to shed and shed considerably.
 This means you really need the right kind of tools to keep on top of a healthy Peke coat.
-A shedding comb goes a long way towards managing loose, falling hair as well as helping to keep mats at bay.
+A shedding comb (affiliate link) goes a long way towards managing loose, falling hair as well as helping to keep mats at bay.